 This vegan pink champagne cake is incredibly fluffy and moist!
 It's perfect for celebrations, holidays and the New Year.
 Or when you just want something extra special!

-The cake is very elegant and an absolute showstopper, just like my vegan strawberry cupcakes!
-I paired this cake with a quick strawberry jam, vegan Italian meringue buttercream and aquafaba meringue kisses to make the ultimate champagne cake.
-The buttercream and meringue kisses are courtesy of my dear friend Christina from Addicted to Dates who is a vegan culinary genius :).
+The champagne cake is elegant and a real showstopper, just like my vegan strawberry cupcakes!
+I paired it with a quick strawberry jam, vegan Italian meringue buttercream and aquafaba meringue kisses.
+The latter two are courtesy of my dear friend Christina from Addicted to Dates who is a vegan culinary genius :).

-The elegant cake is wonderfully tender and melt in your mouth!
+TEXTURE: The elegant cake is wonderfully tender and melts in your mouth!
 The bubbles in champagne are made of carbon dioxide.
 And when they're mixed with cake batter, they aerate the cake and make it fluffier than normal!

-When tasting this cake, the pink champagne flavour is noticeable but not overbearing.
+TASTE: The pink champagne flavor is noticeable but not overbearing.
 My partner and I rarely drink alcohol but enjoyed this cake!
 However, if you find champagne revolting, you probably won't enjoy this recipe.

-The flavours and pink hue of the champagne cake make it perfect for Valentine's Day, Mother's Day, weddings, Christmas or New Years!
+OCCASIONS FOR BAKING: The flavors and pink hues of the champagne cake make it perfect for Valentine's Day, Mother's Day, weddings, Christmas, New Year's Eve or any special occasion!

 The undecorated pink champagne cake is very easy and quick to make.
 You can also use the cake recipe and Christina's buttercream recipe to make vegan champagne cupcakes which will be of medium difficulty.